ucsecurityteam/openapi-rpc-node/README.md

   ```

 #### ```platform.config.json```
-This config file contains - what all services are whitelisted to make an api call to this service.
-Also, credentialStore property is set here to configure source of fetching credentials, options are - vault and credentials_json.
+This config file contains whitelisted service ids which are allowed to make an API call to this service.
+Also, the credentialStore property is set here to configure the source of fetching credentials, options are - vault and credentials_json.
 ```javascript
 {
     "credentialStore": "credentials_json",